Yu-Group/veridical-flow/paper.md

 for "veridical set", which replaces a given static pipeline step with a set of functions subject to different pipeline perturbations that are documented and argued for via PCS documentation [@yu2020veridical].
-Then, a set of useful analysis functions and computations enable easily assessing the stability to these perturbations on top of predictive screening for reality checks to filter unstable pipeline paths from further analysis.
+Then, a set of useful analysis functions and computations enable simple assessment of the pipeline's stability to these perturbations on top of predictive screening for reality checks to filter unstable pipeline paths from further analysis.

 ## A stability analysis example